Ligament Sprain

 Targeted Strengthening

-Hip abductor & ER strengthening, intrinsic foot activation, soleus & gastrocnemius loading programme.
+Hip abductor & ER strengthening, intrinsic foot activation, core stability, soleus & gastrocnemius loading.

-Custom orthotics assessment (in-clinic), footwear guidance, biomechanical correction programme.
+Custom orthotics assessment, footwear guidance, biomechanical correction programme, return-to-sport testing.

 Your Recovery Journey